Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 <link rel="alternate" href="http://example.com/" hreflang="x-default" />

-It’s important to be aware, however, that this will not be a solution for all duplicate content.
 The tag will not hide actual duplicate content that you may have on your website, such as similar product descriptions for different items.
-Google will only read through your hreflang=x-default tag that content “a” is a translation of content “b.”
+Google will only read through your hreflang tag that content “a” is a translation of content “b.”

-One way to deal with duplicate content is through canonical tags.
-Canonicalization is often referred to as the “rel=canonical” and is used to show search engines a more dominant version of a URI.
+Canonicalization is often referred to as the rel=canonical and is used to show search engines a more dominant version of a URL.
 This is to prevent the search engine bots from deciding which version of duplicate content to crawl and index.

 The hreflang tag will instead display the correct version of the webpage in search results based on language or region.